 Well, there are a lot of opinions on exactly how a homemade lotion should feel.
 A recipe that one person thinks is luxurious may feel heavy or greasy to someone else.

 Plan to experiment a bit with any recipe until you get the consistency you desire.
 That is one of the beauties of working with these natural ingredients.
 They are very forgiving.

-This beeswax lotion recipe helpful for extremely dry skin uses beeswax.
-Because this beeswax lotion recipe has no water, it will keep longer than some homemade lotion recipes.
+But, this lotion recipe uses beeswax, and has no water.
+It will keep longer without spoiling than some homemade recipes.